joshuagryphon/plastid/docs/source/index.rst

      :term:`read alignments`, and quantitative data.
 These objects readily interace with existing scientific tools, like the `SciPy`_ stack.

-  #. :mod:`Script writing tools <yeti.util.scriptlib>` that make it easy to
+  #. :mod:`Script writing tools <plastid.util.scriptlib>` that make it easy to
-     use the :mod:`file parsers <yeti.readers>` and
+     use the :mod:`file parsers <plastid.readers>` and
-     :ref:`objects <tour-data-structures>` implemented in :data:`yeti`.
+     :ref:`objects <tour-data-structures>` implemented in :data:`plastid`.

   #.
 Extensive documentation, both in this web site and in source code

 Motivation
 ----------
-At the time of :data:`yeti`'s inception, few Python packages for genomic analysis existed.
-Now, there are quite a few useful, :doc:`similar projects </related>` -- for example, `HTSeq`_ and `metaseq`_ -- whose design goals are similar to :data:`yeti`'s.
+At the time of :data:`plastid`'s inception, few Python packages for genomic analysis existed.
+Now, there are quite a few useful, :doc:`similar projects </related>` -- for example, `HTSeq`_ and `metaseq`_ -- whose design goals are similar to :data:`plastid`'s.
 Users are encouraged to look at those packages, and use the package that best suits their experimental needs.

-Among these, :data:`yeti` offers a number of unique features, including:
+Among these, :data:`plastid` offers a number of unique features, including:

   - Classes that can represent or operate on *discontinuous* genomic features, like transcripts or gapped alignments, in addition to their continuous components